 |Weights (11 LBS and up)||Php 150|

-As I had my own dive gear, I only paid to rent dive weights.
-Below is the list of dive equipment I take with me during dive trips.
+As I bring my own dive gear, I only paid to rent dive weights.

 Boat Rental in Layag Resort Batangas